CedricNtwari/ecommerce-backend-api/README.md

 - `DELETE /orders/{id}/`: Delete an order by ID (admin only)
 - `POST /orders/{id}/cancel/`: Cancel an order by ID
 - `POST /orders/{id}/add_item/`: Add an item to an order
+- `GET /order-items/` : to list all OrderItem objects
+- `POST /order-items/` : to create a new OrderItem
+- `PUT /order-items/<id>/` : to update an existing OrderItem
+- `DELETE /order-items/<id>/` : to delete an OrderItem

 ### Order History